 For one, the affected artists, talents, and employees must think of this situation as an opportunity to empower themselves.
 Instead of being caught in the quagmire of blaming and playing the victim card, they can pool their resources together and establish a media corporation or a cooperative.
 They are being given an opportunity to build the future that they want; perhaps an even brighter future.

-In this kind of future, whatever happens (hopefully, a fair bidding process can take place and a new franchise is going to be awarded to a new player), they will be ready to become either as partners or investors.
+In this kind of future, whatever happens (hopefully, a fair and transparent application process can take place and a new franchise is going to be awarded to a new player), they will be ready to become either as partners or investors.
 At the minimum, they will already have an organization that can become a platform so the new franchise owner (assuming that Congress upholds the principle/essence behind the 50-year limit) will always honor and respect their rights and welfare (e.g., fair compensation, adequate benefits including health coverage, and legally-mandated working hours, etc.).

 I can imagine Ms. Sarah Geronimo and Ms. KC Concepcion will fit the role of leaders/incubators.
 They are looked up to as talented actresses and entrepreneurs, are socially involved, and embody courage when they need to.
 If they and other committed artists will find the ‘silver lining,’ they could be a force to reckon with.
 A potential powerhouse.
 But first, they need to “wake up”.
 I understand the pains and the need to grieve.
 (I had been there, too.)
 But after the grief, I pray that they will realize that God-source allows these difficult experiences to help us remember our mission–and reach our highest potential.

 For all media broadcasting companies, they should always think of the term of the franchise as a reality, honor it (there is no “violation of press freedom” when a franchise expires), and prepare the workforce for eventual exit.
 As we always say, in life, there is no forever.
 The exit strategy should, of course, include fair severance packages for their employees.